The Basics: Overview

 - Runny or stuffy nose

-- Muscle aches
+- Muscle or body aches

 Are there any side effects from the seasonal flu vaccine?

-Most people don’t have any side effects after getting the flu vaccine.
-Some people may have mild side effects.
-These side effects begin soon after the vaccine is given and usually last 1 to 2 days.
+Most people don’t have any side effects after getting a flu shot.
+Some people may have mild side effects that begin soon after the vaccine is given and usually last 1 to 2 days.

 These side effects aren’t the flu.
 You can’t get the flu from the flu shot because it’s made from killed flu viruses.